 - Preheat oven to 300°F

-- Combine flour, baking powder and salt with a whisk and set aside.
+- Combine flour, baking powder and salt with a whisk and set aside.3 cups all purpose flour, 1 teaspoon baking powder, ¼ teaspoon salt

 - Mix 1/3 of the flour mixture into the butter mixture.
 Mix in half of the buttermilk and then add in another 1/3 of the flour mixture.
 Then mix in the rest of the buttermilk and finish by adding in the last 1/3 of the flour mixture.
-Mix just until combined.
+Mix just until combined.½ cup buttermilk

 - Pour cake batter into a greased Bundt pan.

 - Bake for 60-65 minutes or until toothpick inserted in the center of the cake comes out clean.
 Remove the cake from the oven and allow to cool for 5 minutes.
-Turn the cake over on a cake plate.
-Let cool for 5 more minutes and then cover with glaze.
+Turn the cake over on a wire rack or cake plate and remove the pan.
+Let cool before glazing.

-- Let sauce cool until just warm before using on the cake.
+- Let sauce cool until just warm before pouring over the cake.

 This recipe was originally published in May of 2016.
 It was republished with new photos and an updated glaze recipe in 2021.